Understanding the building movement investigation

 -

 What is the likely cost of your services?Each project is priced individually based on the scope of the project; one of our senior structural engineers will carry out an initial appraisal to evaluate the likely time that might be required to resolve any issues or prepare a design.
 Our fee is then based on an hourly rate multiplied by the anticipated time involved.
 As we rely on this information to advise on costing, the more information you can provide at an early stage, the better.
+Domestic designs usually start with fee of at least £600 + VAT, raising to a figure of between £1,000 and £3,000 + VAT for more complex design.
+A visual inspection and subsequent letter report would cost approximately £1,200 + VAT.
+Commercial projects usually commence with a fee of around £1,500 + VAT but would need to be tailored to the requirements.
+Please contact us to explain your needs and we will be happy to prepare a quotation.

 -